mateusgamba/Recycling-Point/readme.md

 ## Deploy

-The deploy process is split into 2 parts.
+The deployment process is split into 2 parts.
 The first part, the server, is deploying to [Heroku](https://www.heroku.com/) and the second, the web, is deploying to [Netlify](https://www.netlify.com/).

-The deploy is using [GitHub Actions](https://docs.github.com/en/actions), you can see its configuration on `.github/workflows/`.
+The deployment is using [GitHub Actions](https://docs.github.com/en/actions), you can see its configuration on `.github/workflows/` folder.

-The `server-deploy.yml` file provides the deploy of the Server to Heroku, whereas the `web-deploy` file provides the deploy of the Web to Netlify.
+The `server-deploy.yml` file provides the deployment of the Server to Heroku, whereas the `web-deploy` file provides the deployment of the Web to Netlify.
 You can find more details about workflow in [Configuring a workflow documentation](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow).

-Before starting to deployment, you need to set some configurations, you can read the details below:
+Before starting the deployment, you need to set some configurations, you can read the details below:

 ### Server

-You must create an account on Heroku through [Heroku website](https://signup.heroku.com/) and after installing [Heroku Cli](https://devcenter.heroku.com/articles/heroku-cli) in your computer.
+You must create an account on Heroku through [Heroku website](https://signup.heroku.com/) and after you must install [Heroku Cli](https://devcenter.heroku.com/articles/heroku-cli) in your computer.

-To create a new app and database, run the following command:
+To create a new app and a database, run the following command:
-> Please, update from INSERT_YOUR_APP_NAME to your app name
+> Please, replace your INSERT_YOUR_APP_NAME to your App name

 **Creating a new App**
 ```